These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 We follow Greta a blacksmith apprentice.
 One day she finds a lost tea dragon in the marketplace.
 Greta learns about the dying art form of tea dragon care-taking from the kind tea shop owners.

 This book is adorable, impossibly cute and heart-warming.
-The illustrations are absolutely beautiful and painfully adorable.
+The illustrations are beautiful and painfully adorable.

 Not only is it a beautiful book with a lovely message.
-But it stars people of color, people with disabilities and LGBTQIA+ characters.
+But it stars people of colour, people with disabilities and LGBTQIA+ characters.

 Fall fantasy books for adults